 Photo courtesy: bilyonaryo.com.ph

-Over the years, you have probably heard about some successful entrepreneurs and their stories - how they managed to start small and eventually build an empire, most of which are known brands today.
+Over the years, you have probably heard about some successful entrepreneurs in the Philippines and their stories - how they managed to start small and eventually build an empire, most of which are known brands today.

 Well, these success stories are compelling and encouraging enough to fuel anyone’s entrepreneurial dreams.
 However, there should be effort and willingness too for you to make it right.